Zenoviia/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

--Syntax and concepts
 - value: 🖐 used
 - identifier: 👂 heard
 - variable: 🖐 used
 - constant: 🖐 used
 - scalar: 🖐 used
 - literal: 🖐 used
 - expression: 🖐 used
 - heap:👂 heard
 - function: 🖐 used
 - procedure: 👂 heard
-method: 👂 heard
+- method: 👂 heard
-class: 🖐 used
+- class: 🖐 used
-prototype:👂 heard
+- prototype:👂 heard
-event:👂 heard
+- event:👂 heard
-type: 🖐 used
+- type: 🖐 used
-primitive types: 🖐 used
+- primitive types: 🖐 used
-reference types:👂 heard
+- reference types:👂 heard
-flag: 🖐 used
+- flag: 🖐 used
-lexical scope: 🖐 used
+- lexical scope: 🖐 used
-code block: 🖐 used
+- code block: 🖐 used
-conditions: 🖐 used
+- conditions: 🖐 used
-loops: 🖐 used
+- loops: 🖐 used
-assignment: 🖐 used
+- assignment: 🖐 used
-regular expression: 🖐 used
+- regular expression: 🖐 used
-interface: 🖐 used
+- interface: 🖐 used
-contract: 👂 heard
+- contract: 👂 heard
-module: 👂 heard
+- module: 👂 heard
-call stack: 👂 heard
+- call stack: 👂 heard
 Functions
-signature: 🖐 used
-argument: 🖐 used
-parameter: 🖐 used
-pure function: 🖐 used
-lambda expression: 👂 heard
-side effects: 👂 heard
-closure: 👂 heard
-partial application: 👂 heard
-curry: 👂 heard
-higher order: 👂 heard
-recursion: 🖐 used
-callback: 🖐 used
-listener: 👂 heard
-compose: 👂 heard
-pipe: 👂 heard
-memoize: 🖐 used
-wrapper: 👂 heard
-functor: 🖐 used
-monad: 🖐 used
-monoid: 👂 heard
-generator: 🖐 used
-coroutine: 👂 heard
-Data structures
-array: 🖐 used
-structure: 🖐 used
-record: 🖐 used
-enum: 🖐 used
-instance: 🖐 used
-object: 🖐 used
-class: 🖐 used
-collection: 🖐 used
-set: 🖐 used
-hash table: 🖐 used
-linked list:👂 heard
-doubly list: 👂 heard
-unrolled list: 👂 heard
-circular list: 👂 heard
-queue: 👂 heard
-stack: 👂 heard
-deque:👂 heard
-tree: 👂 heard
-graph: 👂 heard
-iterator: 🖐 used
-mutable state: 🖐 used
-immutable state: 🖐 used
-serialization: 🖐 used
-string parsing: 🖐 used
+- signature: 🖐 used
+- argument: 🖐 used
+- parameter: 🖐 used
+- pure function: 🖐 used
+- lambda expression: 👂 heard
+- side effects: 👂 heard
+- closure: 👂 heard
+- partial application: 👂 heard
+- curry: 👂 heard
+- higher order: 👂 heard
+- recursion: 🖐 used
+- callback: 🖐 used
+- listener: 👂 heard
+- compose: 👂 heard
+- pipe: 👂 heard
+- memoize: 🖐 used
+- wrapper: 👂 heard
+- functor: 🖐 used
+- monad: 🖐 used
+- monoid: 👂 heard
+- generator: 🖐 used
+- coroutine: 👂 heard
+- Data structures
+- array: 🖐 used
+- structure: 🖐 used
+- record: 🖐 used
+- enum: 🖐 used
+- instance: 🖐 used
+- object: 🖐 used
+- class: 🖐 used
+- collection: 🖐 used
+- set: 🖐 used
+- hash table: 🖐 used
+- linked list:👂 heard
+- doubly list: 👂 heard
+- unrolled list: 👂 heard
+- circular list: 👂 heard
+- queue: 👂 heard
+- stack: 👂 heard
+- deque:👂 heard
+- tree: 👂 heard
+- graph: 👂 heard
+- iterator: 🖐 used
+- mutable state: 🖐 used
+- immutable state: 🖐 used
+- serialization: 🖐 used
+- string parsing: 🖐 used
  Process & style
-compiler: 🖐 used
+- compiler: 🖐 used
-transpiler: 👂 heard
+- transpiler: 👂 heard
-linter: 🖐 used
+- linter: 🖐 used
-polyfill: 👂 heard
+- polyfill: 👂 heard
-debugger: 🖐 used
+- debugger: 🖐 used
-garbage collection: 👂 heard
+- garbage collection: 👂 heard
-refactoring: 🖐 used
+- refactoring: 🖐 used
-code review: 🖐 used
+- code review: 🖐 used
-antipatterns: 👂 heard
+- antipatterns: 👂 heard
-paradigm: 👂 heard
+- paradigm: 👂 heard
-algorithm: 🖐 used
+- algorithm: 🖐 used
-magic numbers: 🖐 used
+- magic numbers: 🖐 used
-hardcode: 🖐 used
+- hardcode: 🖐 used
-complexity: 🖐 used
+- complexity: 🖐 used
-decomposition: 🖐 used
+- decomposition: 🖐 used
-spaghetti: 🖐 used
+- spaghetti: 🖐 used
-silver bullet: 👂 heard
+- silver bullet: 👂 heard
-not invented here:👂 heard
+- not invented here:👂 heard
-dead code: 🎓 known
+- dead code: 🎓 known
-unreachable code: 🎓 known
+- unreachable code: 🎓 known
-duplicate code:👂 heard
+- duplicate code:👂 heard
-exception: 👂 heard
+- exception: 👂 heard
-return early: 🎓 known
+- return early: 🎓 known
-unittest: 🖐 used
+- unittest: 👂 heard
+- git: 👂 heard
-git: 🖐 used
+- github: 🖐 used
-github: 🖐 used
+- github: 🖐 used